zchee/golang-wiki/Go-Release-Cycle.md

 To give the team time to prepare, and to address unexpected problems, we prefer to do release work early or mid-week.
 That means that exact dates will vary year to year, so milestones are specified as weeks in a particular month.
 Week 1 is the week starting on the first Monday of the month.
+All dates are subject to change based on the year's holiday timings.

 ![release](https://user-images.githubusercontent.com/24611692/223832580-b613c098-cd8b-4d48-b5c4-cf349e7cc269.svg)